ondrik-research-archived/spen/README.txt

 About
 =====
-This is a decision procedure for NOLL logic.
+This is a decision procedure for entailment problems between formulas in the fragment of Separation Logic with Recursive Definitions (SLRD) defined in [FIT-TR-2014-01].

 Requires
 ========